sraashis/easytorch/README.md

 ````

 * Method new_meter() returns ETMeter that takes any implementation of easytorch.meter.ETMetrics as:
-    * Prf1a() for binary classification that computes accuracy,f1,precision,recall, overlap/IOU.
+    * easytorch.metrics.Prf1a() for binary classification that computes accuracy,f1,precision,recall, overlap/IOU.
-    * Or ConfusionMatrix(num_classes=...) for multiclass classification that also computes global
+    * easytorch.metrics.ConfusionMatrix(num_classes=...) for multiclass classification that also computes global
       accuracy,f1,precision,recall.
-    * AUCROCMetrics for binary ROC-AUC score.
+    * easytorch.metrics.AUCROCMetrics for binary ROC-AUC score.

 #### 2. Use custom dataset as below, or pytorch based Datasets class as in MNIST example above.